TokoFree/TCABootcamp/Day 1/README.md

 )
 ```

+The convention to mock is always prefix the var with `mock`, so the developers can get to know all mock that availables in the Environment/model just by typing `.mock`, and xcode will help to autocomplete all available mocks.

 ### Unit Testing the Environment
 For the environment, it's recommended to use `.failing` as your base for unit testing